Best Day Hiking Backpack: 2023 10 Top Models

 Best Budget

-Looking for a reasonably comfortable day hikers bag that’s capable of hauling moderately heavy loads without breaking either your back or the bank?
-If so, then the Flash 22 could well be the perfect pick for you.
+The REI Co-Op Flash is the perfect daypack for hikers looking for a reasonably comfortable bag that’s capable of hauling moderately heavy loads without breaking either your back or the bank.

 This ultralight pack is available in several sizes (18L-55L), but we found that the 22L version offered more than enough space for even longer day hikes.

-This pack lacks the beefy back panel and padded hip belt featured on models like the Osprey Talon 22 or REI Co-Op Traverse.
-However, the soft foam cushioning in the rear and mesh straps are sufficient to schlep a 15-pound load on shorter day hikers without feeling the pinch in your shoulders or the rub on your back.
+This pack lacks the beefy back panel and padded hip belt featured on the Osprey Talon 22 or REI Co-Op Traverse.
+However, the soft foam cushioning in the rear and mesh straps are sufficient to haul a 15-pound load on shorter day hikes without feeling the pinch in your shoulders or the rub on your back.

 This pack also has a decent feature set for such a light daypack backpack.
 It has an internal hydration sleeve, a duo of tool loops, stash side pockets, a removable hipbelt, and side compression straps that can also be used to lash gear to the pack’s exterior.